Rejjak/imap-riyo/README.md

   searchFilter:[ 'UNSEEN', ['SINCE', 'Jul 21, 2018'] ]

 ```
-You can set your won custom search criteria in the search filter.
-Please go through the below reference
+You can also set custom search criteria.
+For example:

 ```js
   var delay = 24 * 3600 * 1000;